-(ii) Deferred share units ("DSUs") and restricted share units ("RSUs"): Measured at fair value on the grant date.
+(ii) DSUs and RSUs: Measured at fair value on the grant date.
 Equity settled DSUs and RSUs are recognized in equity.
 The expense is recognized over the vesting period, with a corresponding charge as an expense or capitalized to exploration and evaluation assets.